Postgraduate Taught Experience Survey (PTES)

 How do I take part?

-The survey is open from April until June each year, and is completed online.
+The survey is open from March until June and is completed online.

 What happens to my responses?